Computing Balanced Solutions for Large International Kidney Exchange Schemes When Cycle Length Is Unbounded

-Hence, we will solve no more than $2|N|$ ILPs, among which the largest has $\mathcal{O}(|A|+|N|^2)$ binary variables and $\mathcal{O}(|V|+|N|)=\mathcal{O}(|V|)$ constraints.
+Hence, we will solve no more than $2|N|$ ILPs, among which the largest has $O(|A|+|N|^2)$ binary variables and $O(|V|+|N|)=O(|V|)$ constraints.

-Once we have $M^*$ we solve the following ILP to find $d_1^*$:
+Once we have $\mu^*$ we solve the following ILP to find $d_1^*$:

-The first three constraints guarantee that all solutions are in fact maximum cycle-packings.
-These constraints will be part of the formulation throughout the entire ILP-series.
-The remaining two constraints, together with the objective function guarantees that we minimize the largest country deviation.
-Note that for each country~$p$, exactly one of $\sum_{j\in V_p} e_{ij}-x_p$ and $x_p - \sum_{j\in V_p} e_{ij}$ is positive and exactly one of them is negative, unless both of them are zero.
-However, as soon as we reach $d_t^* \leq 1/2$ we have found a strongly close maximum cycle-packing.
+{Constraints~\eqref{d1-const-1}-\eqref{const-3}} guarantee that all solutions are, in fact, maximum cycle packings.
+These constraints will be part of the formulation{s} throughout the entire ILP-series. {Constraints~\eqref{const-4} and \eqref{const-5}}, together with the objective function, guarantee that we minimize the largest country deviation.
+Note that for each country~$p$, exactly one of $\sum_{j\in V_p}{\sum_{i: ij \in A}} e_{ij}-x_p$ and $x_p - \sum_{j\in V_p} {\sum_{i: ij \in A}}e_{ij}$ is positive and exactly one is negative, unless both are zero.
+However, as soon as we reach $d_t^* \leq 1/2$ we have found a strongly close maximum cycle packing.
 Hence, in the remainder, we assume $d_t^* > 1/2$ for each $t$ such that the series continues with $t+1$.